jtf-1/FUN-MAP_NTTR/readme.md

 - SA-8
 - SA-15

-Missile Trainer will be active while inside the Range.

 AI BFM/ACM
 ==========

 On-demand single or pair adversary spawns are available via the F10 menu while aircraft are within ranges Coyote Alpha, Bravo and Charlie.
 Adversaries will be spawned ahead of you at the selected distance (5NM, 10NM, 20NM).
-Missile trainer will be active while inside this area.
-Guns are not included in the missile trainer protection.

 AI BVR/GCI
 ==========